ED-IP/Milestone-3-project/README.md

     - In the Log In area the user have to provide a valid (already registered) Username and Password
     - If the Log In details are incorrect a warning message is shown
     - There is a link to the Register page in case that the user wants to register.

+- __User Profile__

+    - In the User Profile all the entrys added by the user are listed
+    - In every entry there are buttons that allow to delete or edit the entry
+    - There is a button that sends the user to the Edit User details section

+- __Edit User__

+    - The Edit User section allow the user to update its email and password

+- __Add Entry__

+    - In this section a registered user can add a new entry to the dictionary, with a new term and a definition associated
+    - Automatically the Username is added to the entry

+- __Edit Entry__

+    - This section provides two fields that allow a register to edit a term and its definition
+    - The current value for the entrys are shown on the top of the edit field to help the user known the previous values and avoid possible mistakes
+    - The user only can edit entrys made by itself

 ### Future Features